microsoft/testfx/docs/preview.md

 ## Warranty

-Packages from test-tools feed are considered experimental, might not have the usual quality, and come without warranty.
+Packages from `test-tools` feed are considered experimental.
+They might not have the usual quality, may contain experimental and breaking changes, and come without warranty.

 ## Dependency confusion attack